 Chronic pain is defined as any persistent pain lasting more than 12 weeks.
 Chronic pain can be a result of an injury, such as a back sprain, or there may be other causes such as illness or viral infection.
 In some cases there may also be no clear cause of pain.

 Chronic Pain is a disease of the nervous system, altering nutrient, amino acid and neurotransmitter metabolism.
-Over the past decade, scientific research has focused on the underlying physiologic changes created by chronic pain and has revealed that specific amino acid based medical foods can improve the body’s ability to reduce pain and inflammation from within.
+Over the past decade, scientific research has focused on the underlying physiologic changes created by chronic pain and has revealed that specific amino acid based medical foods can effectively address the distinct nutritional deficiencies associated with chronic pain syndromes.

-Medical foods like Theramine, Trepadone and Percura have over a decade of clinical success reducing pain, inflammation and improving the daily function of patients with chronic pain.
-These drug-free products are specially designed to supply the nervous system with the fuel it needs to meet the increased demands of chronic pain, and have been shown in multiple clinical trials to be effective without dangerous side effects.
+Medical foods like Theramine, Trepadone and Percura have over a decade of clinical success supporting the nervous system health of patients with chronic pain.
+These drug-free products are specially designed to supply the nervous system with the fuel it needs to meet the increased nutritional demands of chronic pain.

 Chronic fatigue is a disorder that causes extreme fatigue which lasts for extended periods of time and limits your ability to do every day activities.